Soapy/Discord-Auto-Avatar-Bot/README.md

 for.

-Adding new images into assets/images will require the bot's current thread to be restarted, or the bot itself in order to accommodate them.
+Adding new images into assets/images will require the bot's current thread to be interrupted, or the bot itself in order to accommodate them.